muffin87/helm-tutorial/part-02/README.md

 # Part II: Installing helm

-If you followed [Part I](../part-01/README.md) until now you should have a running minkube instance.
+If you followed [Part I](../part-01/README.md) until now you should have a running Minkube instance.
 In this part we will setup Helm.
-But first let's take at helms components.
+But first let's take at Helms components.

 ## Helm in a Handbasket